 In January 2020, Michael called on Prime Minister Justin Trudeau to support Taiwan’s participation in the World Health Organization, as part of an internationally coordinated response to COVID-19.
 In reply, Trudeau announced for the first time Canada’s support for Taiwan’s participation.

-Michael Cooper has worked tirelessly to hold the Liberal government accountable.
+Michael has worked tirelessly to hold the Liberal government accountable.
 He played a key role as a member of the Justice and Finance Committees when hearings were held on the Liberal government’s SNC and WE Charity scandals.

 Michael is a lifelong resident of St. Albert and an active community volunteer.
 He is a Lector at St. Albert Catholic Parish and a member of the Knights of Columbus, St. Albert Rotary Club and the St. Albert and District Chamber of Commerce.